 On 16 May 2014, changes came into force to strengthen and simplify the civil penalty scheme for employers, and this includes some changes to the document checks employers are required to undertake.
-This guidance was amended in July and December 2014 and May 2015 to provide further clarification to the scheme.
+This guidance was amended in July and December 2014 and May 2015 to clarify the scheme.

-As part of Cataphract Right to Work Checks, we take the responsibility of verifying their right to work and the ownership on behalf of HR divisions.
-We store all relevant data on our white label system for managers and HR divisions to log in and check record and expiry dates.
+As part of the Cataphract right to work checks, we take the responsibility of verifying their right to work and the ownership on behalf of HR divisions.
+We store all relevant data on our white label system for managers and HR divisions to log in and check the record and expiry dates.

 Guide to right to work checks